bridgetownrb/fundraising-site/src/_pages/index.md

 Bridgetown started out life as a "static site generator" (initially a fork of [Jekyll](https://jekyllrb.com){:target="_blank"}), but **it has grown exponentially into so much more**.
 We recently unveiled [**a 2021-2022 roadmap for Bridgetown**](https://www.bridgetownrb.com/future/roadmap-to-1.0/){:target="_blank"} and have already delivered on a number of its promises with the release of [Bridgetown 1.0 alpha](https://edge.bridgetownrb.com){:target="_blank"}.
 Our mission has and will always be thus: to offer a modern Ruby web framework which can **compete favorably with the best Jamstack options on the market**.

 We're getting there, but to leap over the finish line, **we need your help**.
-For our first major fundraising round, we're looking to raise <strong>$5000</strong> USD.
-100% of the proceeds will go directly towards active development of open source software which benefits the Ruby web dev community at large. **Will you be a part of this effort?**
+For our first major fundraising round, we're looking to raise <strong>${{ site.data.funding.goal | string | replace: '000', ',000'}}</strong> USD.
+100% of the proceeds will go directly towards active development of open source software which benefits the Ruby webdev community at large. **Will you be a part of this effort?**

 </section></section-wrapper>